If you crave for Roman Empire you should definitely not miss the Auguntum museum with its huge external area in East Tyrol

 Image gallery: Archaeological Park and Museum Aguntum

-The first archaeological excavations in Dölsach near Lienz, date back to 1912 and were carried out by the University of Vienna and the Austrian Archaeological Institute.
-Today, the Institute for Archaeology of the University of Innsbruck is responsible for the works.
-During those excavations they discovered a Roman town which probably boomed in the 1st and 2nd century BC and was destroyed in the 7th century BC by Slavic peoples and Baiovarii.
-This "Municipium Claudium Aguntum" was located in the province of Noricum.
+The first archaeological excavations in Dölsach near Lienz date back to 1912 and were carried out by the University of Vienna and the Austrian Archaeological Institute.
+Today the works are managed by the archaeological institute of the university of Innsbruck.
+During these excavations an entire Roman city was brought to light.
+It is supposed that this city flourished during the 1st and 2nd century AD before having been destroyed by the Bavarians and the Slavs in the 7th century when it belonged to the province of Noricum.

-Besides the atrium and a thermal bath also the town wall and further elements were uncovered, which today are accessible in the Aguntum Archaeological Park resp. can be admired in the new Museum AGUNTUM Stadt.
-An 18 m high observation tower offers an impressive view on this Roman settlement.
+Besides the atrium and a thermal bath also the city walls and other elements can be admired at the nearby park Archäologischer Landschaftspark Aguntum in the AGUNTUM Stadt museum.
+An 18-metre-high panoramic tower in this area delights you with an impressive view of the Roman settlement.

 Contact info